 Fake News reporters often use nuances in the English language to accuse Trump of lying.
-They often get away with this because English is not the first language of millions of immigrants.
-Even second generation immigrants may have problems with some English word meanings, and this would apply to many tens of millions of Americans.
+They get away with this because English is not the first language of millions of immigrants.
+Even second-generation immigrants may have problems with some English word meanings, which would apply to tens of millions of Americans.
 Fake News is happy to make use of this to spread misinformation.

 Here is a typical example, published in the New York Times.
-Their headline reads ‘Trump Says He Didn’t Know Bannon Until Campaign, but They Met in 2011.’
+Their headline shouts ‘Trump Says He Didn’t Know Bannon Until Campaign, but They Met in 2011.’

 Trump was quoted as saying: